-Periods 1 and 2 last eight weeks in total.
-During week 1-7 there are classes and in week 8 exams.
-Periods 4 and 5 will last 9 weeks due to several holidays in this period.
+Periods 1, 2, 4 and 5 last seven weeks in total.
+During week 1-6 there are classes and in week 7 exams.
 Three courses are offered during each period, each course is good for 4 credits (ECTS).
-Per course, five to seven hours of class are offered each week in year 1, and about five hours in year 2 and 3.
+Per course, five to seven hours of class are offered each week in year 1, and about six hours in year 2 and 3.
+At the end of periods 1 and 4 there is one week planned for study and/or preparation for upcoming periods.

-Next to these courses, you participate in a group

-project of 6 credits that will last the whole semester.
-Skill trainings and project meetings are mandatory: you are expected to be present during 100 of the skill classes and 100 of the project meetings in each academic year.
+Next to these courses, you participate in a group project of 6 credits that will last the whole semester.
+Skill classes and project meetings are mandatory: you are expected to be present during 100% of the skill classes and 100% of the project meetings in each academic year.
 For more details about attendance of skill classes and project meetings, please check the Education and Examination Regulations (EER) and the Rules and Regulations (R&R) that are published on the Student Portal.